 This is the first of the two course, College of Business capstone series designed for graduating seniors in the Accounting, Management and Marketing departments.
 The course deals with environmental analysis, strategy formulation, strategy implementation and evaluation and control, all with an enterprise view of the firm.
 Students learn via team projects and case studies.
 It is recommended that students complete all Related Professional Studies courses before attempting this capstone series course.
-Prerequisite: MGMT3020.
-(PT) Quarter Credit Hours 4.5
+Prerequisite: ACCT3020 or ACCT3023.
+(PT)